Mike Trout: American League Rookie of the Year (2012)

 Against the Chicago White Sox on August 4, Trout made another highlight catch, robbing second baseman Gordon Beckham of a home run in the second inning.
 White Sox catcher A. J. Pierzynski told reporters after the game that Trout "makes those catches in the outfield look so good.".

 On August 21, Trout went 2-for-4 in a victory over the Boston Red Sox, raising his batting average to .344.
 With the .344 average, Trout set the rookie record for batting average through 100 games.
-Trout finished the month of August with a .284 batting average, seven home runs, 19 runs batted in, 11 stolen bases, and an .866 OPS.
+Trout finished the month of August with a .284 batting average, seven home runs, 19 runs batted in, 11 stolen bases, and a .866 OPS.
 Trout was again named AL Rookie of the Month for August, his fourth time winning the honor.
 In winning the award for the fourth time, Trout became the first American League rookie since Ichiro Suzuki in 2001 to win Rookie of the Month four times during a single season.

 Trout became the youngest player ever to hit at least 20 home runs and steal at least 40 bases in a season.
 Houston Astros center fielder César Cedeño had been the youngest player to accomplish the feat, doing so in 1972.
 He also became the youngest hitter ever to hit at least 20 home runs and steal at least 30 bases in a season.
 Trout scored his 100th run of the season on August 26, becoming the second Angels rookie to score at least 100 runs in a season after Devon White.
 Trout set a new Angels record for runs scored in a rookie season, passing White.
-Trout scored three runs that day, the tenth time in the 2012 season where he scored three or more runs in one game, the most since Sammy Sosa's 11 games in 2001.
+Trout scored three runs that day, the tenth time in the 2012 season that he scored three or more runs in one game, the most since Sammy Sosa's 11 games in 2001.

 On September 9, in a game against the Detroit Tigers, Trout became the first player in baseball history under the age of 22 to hit a leadoff home run in back-to-back games.
 On September 21, Trout became the first rookie to score 120 or more runs since Ichiro Suzuki and the fourth rookie to accomplish that feat since 1964.
 On September 30, Trout became the youngest player in Major League Baseball history to join the 30–30 club when he belted a 7th-inning home run off of Texas Rangers pitcher Yu Darvish, helping the Angels win the game by a score of 5–4.